Gageperrin/it-notes/it-topics/cissp.md

 3. Create rule: Allow a subject to creeate new rights
 4. Remove rule: Allow a subject to remove the rights it has

-An access control matrix is a table of subjects and objects that indicates the actions or funcitons that each subject cna perform on each object.
+An access control matrix is a table of subjects and objects that indicates the actions or funcitons that each subject can perform on each object.
+Capability tables are a way to identify privileges assigned to subjects.

 A central processing unit (CPU) is the brain of a computer that processes all of the instructions.
 It operates through four steps of fetching, decoding, executing, and storing.
 CPU's operate in one of two processor states: the supervisor or problem state.
 These states are privilege levels (i.e. restrictions on the operations that can be performed).
 The supervisor state has a higher privilege level and is typically where the system kernel runs, allowing full access to all the instructions and capabilities of a CPU.
 The problem state is a lower privilege level with limited access to CPU instructions and is the standard operating mode of a CPU.
 It is called the problem state because that is the fundamental role of the CPU, to solve problems.